aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-ole-objects/access-and-modify-the-display-label-of-the-linked-ole-object/_index.md

 ## **Possible Usage Scenarios**

 Microsoft Excel allows you to change the display label of the Ole Object as shown in the following screenshot.
-You can also access or modify the display label of the Ole object using Aspose.Cells APIs with the [**OleObject::get_Label**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/oleobject/get_label/) and [**OleObject::set_Label**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/oleobject/set_label/) methods.
+You can also access or modify the display label of the Ole object using Aspose.Cells APIs with the [**GetLabel()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/oleobject/getlabel/) and [**SetLabel(const U16String\& value)**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/oleobject/setlabel/) methods.

 ![todo:image_alt_text](access-and-modify-the-display-label-of-the-linked-ole-object_1.png)